 Guided Reading and Centers (45 minutes – less at the beginning of the year): During this block of time, I meet with students for guided reading while the other students work independently (as much as Kinders can be independent!!).
 In guided reading at the very beginning of the year, we work on simple tasks like learning the letter sounds, but I try to get them reading emergent books as soon as possible (get the lessons I use HERE).
 The students who are not meeting with me work in literacy centers.
 At least one of the center activities provides students with further practice on the phonics skill taught during the day’s phonics / word study lesson.
 Later on in the year, I differentiate that center to give students practice with phonics skills that are more appropriate for their current skill levels.
 I usually incorporate a picture or word sort from Words Their Way.

 Reading Workshop Minilesson (10 minutes): I teach a decoding, fluency, or comprehension skill (just one per lesson) that students can practice in their independent reading.
-This is a very brief, focused lesson.
+This is a very brief, focused lesson and can be combined with shared reading.

 Independent Reading (20 minutes +5 for sharing time): Students read independently (not silently, but whisper reading).
 You can also incorporate independent reading time into your literacy centers, but I’ve found that kids are more focused when the classroom is quiet and everyone is focused on independent reading at the same time.
 I confer with kids individually while everyone is reading.
 After independent reading time, we come back together as a group so the kids can share about their reading and strategy use with a partner or the class.